 7. Protected deposit – Again this is something that is not done by the majority of builders but is a HUGE bonus if they do have protection from a 3rd party company on your deposit.
 There is nothing worse than a company going bust and you lose your deposit before any works have even commenced

 8. Money back for overrunning projects – if there are no additional works added to a job then a company should be able to keep to the time frame they have committed to.
 If they offer a money back service if they run overtime then you know this company will be doing all they can to get your project completed on time or as near to the completion date as possible.

 9. Fair payment schedules – Not only should you have a clear payment schedule with the builder, it should be a fair one.
 If a deposit is to be paid it should be a reasonable amount and payment schedules that are based on payment when you reach key milestone will reassure you that you are not paying for the work until it is completed.
 Payment schedules that are very heavily front loaded or where you have to pay weekly regardless of how much work is completed should be avoided.

 10. Clear procedure for extras – Some builders go cheaper on the main quote and pile on the extras at the end and all of a sudden you are over budget!
 Make sure you choose a company who has a clear process for extra works and you sign these costs off before the proceed with the works so you know exactly how much you are spending and on what

 If you take all of the above points on board and avoid the builders that fall into the first 10 points in this article and try and find a builder with as many of the second 10 points in place, you will be onto a winner and will avoid hiring a cowboy builder!

-Have a read of our article what questions should I ask my builder which will help you choose a suitable one when obtaining quotations.
+Have a read of our article what questions should I ask my builder on our blog page, which will help you choose a suitable one when obtaining quotations.